elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 ref = Process.monitor(pid)
 ```

-Links are bi-directional, which implies that a crash in a bucket will crash the registry.
+Links are bidirectional, which implies that a crash in a bucket will crash the registry.
 Although we now have the supervisor, which guarantees the registry will be back up and running, crashing the registry still means we lose all data associating bucket names to their respective processes.

 In other words, we want the registry to keep on running even if a bucket crashes.
 Let's write a new registry test: